mitainesoft/mitzon/README.md

     ** Install Arduino Image **
     First of all, you need to build the firmware and upload it on your Arduino, to do that clone the nanpy-firmware repository on Github or download it from PyPi.

     https://github.com/nanpy/nanpy

         git clone https://github.com/nanpy/nanpy-firmware.git
         cd nanpy-firmware
         ./configure.sh

-        load and upload nanpy.ino
+        load and upload nanpy.ino on Arduino

     ** Linux **
     # In linux Debian or in Oracle VirtualBox,